Al-Ettifaq Club: Double regional title

-Al-Zayani left the team to coach the Saudi national team in the 1984 asian cup and Olympics, Chico Formiga was brought in as a replacement.
-The Brazilian had picked up were Al-Zayani had left of by winning the 1984 Arab Club Champions Cup as well as the 1985 King Cup.
-Al-Zayani came back to coach Al-Ettifaq in 1987 for the second time, winning the 1986–87 Saudi Premier League once again in his first season back, and the 1988 Arab Club Champions Cup together with the 1988 Gulf Club Champions Cup in his second season.
+Chico managed the club in 1986-1987 Saudi Premier League until halfway of season.
+The former prolific center back of Palmeiras are replaced by Al-Zayani to coach Al-Ettifaq for the second time.
+Winning the 1986–87 Saudi Premier League once again in his first season back, and the 1988 Arab Club Champions Cup together with the 1988 Gulf Club Champions Cup in his second season.